vikramsg/vikramsg.github.io/_posts/2023-05-23-blog_numba_slower_than_pandas.md

 ## Final thoughts

 I am sure that there are optimizations that could be tried.
-But Numba itself was pretty finicky and it was so slow that I did not want to delve deeper Still, I think it was an interesting exercise.
+But Numba itself was pretty finicky and it was so slow that I did not want to delve deeper.
+Still, I think it was an interesting exercise.
 I had the chance to look at Numba, and believe me sometimes it can really be way faster.
 However, know that this is not guaranteed and so, always Benchmark!